Dictionary of Medicines + Devices - elearning for healthcare

 Registering large numbers of users

-If you are a HR, IT or Practice Manager and would like to register and enrol large numbers of staff within your organisation for access onto the Dictionary of Medicines + Devices programme, please contact elfh directly.
+If you are an HR, IT or Practice Manager and would like to register and enrol large numbers of staff within your organisation for access onto the dictionary of medicines and devices programme, please contact elfh directly.

 Organisations wishing to use their own LMS